stepanic/parse-server-SCHEMA-to-DBML/README.md

 ## 3. Import data to dbdiagram.io

-Paste everything from `_SCHEMA.dbml` or other file defined at `--output` option to the some empty or expisting diagram at the dbdiagram.io
+Paste everything from `_SCHEMA.dbml` or other file defined at `--output` option to the some empty or existing diagram at the dbdiagram.io